VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/ios/README.md

 ## Introduction

-This application is an example how to create secure iP-messaging iOS applications using Twilio SDK as a transport layer and Virgil Services as a security layer on top of it.
+This application is an example of how to create a secure IP-messaging iOS application using Twilio SDK as a transport layer and Virgil Services as a security layer on top of it.

-## How It Works - Basics
+## How It Works Basics
 ![IPMessaging](https://github.com/VirgilSecurity/virgil-demo-twilio/blob/master/Images/how-it-works.png)

 ## Install